 Tamar Crossings

+The Tamar Bridge is a suspension bridge in the south-west of England, connecting the City of Plymouth to the east and the Cornish town of Saltash to the west.
 The Bridge is in public ownership and under the governance of the Tamar Bridge and Torpoint Ferry Joint Committee.
-Formed in 1955, the Joint Committee consists of elected members of Cornwall Council and Plymouth City Councils.
 Alongside the Tamar Bridge, the Joint Committee is also responsible for the Torpoint Ferry which is one of the busiest estuarial crossings in Europe linking the City of Plymouth with Torpoint and the Rame Peninsular.

 The Bridge is monitored (365 days, 24 hours) by a dedicated Bridge Control Room with excellent lines of sight and sophisticated CCTV (including smart analytics).
 In addition to passive safety measures (anti-climb parapets, lighting and signing (including for Samaritans)), staff across all levels have been trained in engaging with vulnerable people.